-(Session 2019-2020) Hygiene and Food Microbiology COURSE CODE: PNDL-2281
+(Session 2020-21) Hygiene and Food Microbiology COURSE CODE: PNDL-2281

+COURSE OUTCOME
-CO1.
-To knowledge about brief introduction to industrial hygiene, sanitation, public health.

-CO2.
-To knowledge about types of disinfection and different surfaces and materials.

-CO3.
-To knowledge about brief history of microbiology and sub displicines of microbiology.

-CO4.
-To develop the knowledge about harmful bacteria, methods of transmission and antimicrobiology agents : antibiotics, germicides.
+- CO1.
+To knowledge about brief introduction to industrial hygiene, sanitation, public health. - CO2.
+To knowledge about types of disinfection and different surfaces and materials. - CO3.
+To knowledge about brief history of microbiology and sub displicines of microbiology. - CO4.
+To develop the knowledge about harmful bacteria, methods of transmission and antimicrobiology agents: antibiotics, germicides. - CO5.

-CO5.
 To understand the knowledge about types of food spoilage and food preservation.

+(Semester-II)

-Post Graduate Diploma in Nutrition and Dietetics (Semester-II) (Session 2019-2020) Hygiene and Food Microbiology COURSE CODE: PNDL-2281
+Hygiene and Food Microbiology COURSE CODE: PNDL-2281